grid5000/g5k-api/README.md

 ### Development process

 * The `master` branch has the code for the stable version of g5k-api.
 This is the version pushed to api-server-v3 servers on Grid'5000
-* The `develop` branch has the code for the development version of g5k-api.
+* The `devel` branch has the code for the development version of g5k-api.
 This is the version pushed to api-server-devel servers on Grid'5000.
 It is expected that this branch is regularly rebased on the `master` branch
 * New features and fixes are expected to be developped in specific branches, and submitted for inclusion using Merge Requests.
-Fixes to be pushed to production to the `master` branch, triggering a rebased of the `develop` branch after acceptation.
-New functionnality to be merge on the `develop` branch
+Fixes to be pushed to production to the `master` branch, triggering a rebased of the `devel` branch after acceptation.
+New functionnality to be merge on the `devel` branch

 ### Development environment